GT3CH1/sprite-editor/README.md

 - Member variables will be commented with a small in-line comment describing their use.
 - Classess will have a short doc-style comment with the author(s) name, date created, and a short description of what that class does (Even if painstakingly obvious).
 This will be done in the CPP file, and not the header file.
 - TODO's will have to have the username of the programmer listed, IE `TODO(gcpease): Fix really bad bug`
+- In header files, private will be before public.

 ## Commit Conventions
 - When commiting, please add a tag infront specifying what commit number this change is out of how many you think it will